fieldtrip/website/tutorial/preprocessing_erp.md

 tags: tutorial eeg brainvision preprocessing trialfun timelock EEG-affective
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Preprocessing of EEG data and computing ERPs

 ## Background

 In FieldTrip the preprocessing of data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering and optionally rereferencing.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.

 There are largely two alternative approaches for preprocessing, which especially differ in the amount of memory required.
 The first approach is to read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
 The second approach is to first identify the interesting segments, read those segments from the data file and apply the filters to those segments only.
 The remainder of this tutorial explains the second approach, as that is the most appropriate for large data sets such as the EEG data used in this tutorial.
 The approach for reading and filtering continuous data and segmenting afterwards is explained in [another tutorial](/tutorial/continuous).

 Preprocessing involves several steps including identifying individual trials from the dataset, filtering and artifact rejections.
 This tutorial covers how to identify trials using the trigger signal.
 Defining data segments of interest can be done according to a specified trigger channel or according to your own criteria when you write your own trial function.
 Examples for both ways are described in this tutorial, and both ways depend on **[ft_definetrial](/reference/ft_preprocessing)**.

 The output of ft_definetrial is a configuration structure containing the field cfg.trl.
 This is a matrix representing the relevant parts of the raw datafile which are to be selected for further processing.
 Each row in the trl-matrix represents a single epoch-of-interest, and the trl-matrix has at least 3 columns.
 The first column defines (in samples) the beginpoint of each epoch with respect to how the data are stored in the raw datafile.
 The second column defines (in samples) the endpoint of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.

 ## Dataset